GaloisInc/flexdis86/README.md

 # Building with Stack

-To build with Stack, first symlink to one of the provided YAML files.
-For example

-    ln -fs stack-8.2.yaml stack.yaml
+Flexdis is meant to build with stack.
+For example,

-    stack build
+    stack --stack-yaml stack-8.6.yaml build